eProsima/FastDDS-SH/README.md

     member_2_type: "member_2_name"
 ```

-For now, the main 'type' for the general dynamic type must be a struct, as soss messages are defined as structures.
+The main 'type' for the general dynamic type must be a struct, as soss messages are defined as structures.

 The name for each type can be whatever the user wants, with the two following rules: